ebruchez/ebruchez.github.io/pages/comic-books-2023.md

     - tags: #reread
     - Scénario: Joann Sfar, Lewis Trondheim
     - Dessin: Stéphane Oiry
     - NOTES: Long-awaited continuation of the Potron-Minet series.
 It bridges the world of Potron-Minet with the world of Zenith.
+The story of Hyacinthe, the futur guardian of the dungeon, continues.
 We meet Marvin and Grogro.
 The dungeon's defense system is born.
 - 2023-01-27: : [Donjon Potron-Minet - -83.
 Sans un bruit](https://www.bedetheque.com/BD-Donjon-Potron-Minet-Tome-83-Sans-un-bruit-78186.html)
     - 2008
     - Language: French